About Beyond the Bombs

 Ashley is a Los Angeles-based media entrepreneur and endlessly curious explorer with a passion for cross-cultural understanding and a background in Middle East-related issues.
 After receiving her BA in International Relations with Honors in International Security Studies from Stanford University, she worked as a political analyst in Washington, DC and then moved to Los Angeles, where she joined Fair Observer as an Associate Editor for the Middle East Desk.
 Ashley’s work has given her a deeper understanding of the political, security, and cultural issues at play in the Middle East and North Africa, while her travels have helped her connect with people in the region and hear their stories.
 Ashley aspires to share those stories and others and to help build a cross-border relationship based on understanding rather than fear.

-Yad is a freelance web developer and social entrepreneur on an epic journey of life.
+Yad is a software engineer and a social entrepreneur on an epic journey of life.
 He has loved technology since he was a kid, from early days of writing Atari BASIC programs to surfing the internet.
 Over the years, his passion for technology has evolved with the web and has helped him tackle social issues in his community.
 A former Microsoft Student Ambassador of Iraq, Yad currently works with startups and strives to keep ahead of rapidly evolving web technologies to offer innovative solutions.

 Hamza Arsbi, “Faces of the Region” Project Director